DC Universe: Superheroes

-Many of the superhumans on Earth owe their powers to the "metagene", a genetic feature of unknown origin, which causes some people to develop superpowers when exposed to dangerous substances and forces.
-Others owe their powers to magic, genetic manipulation (or mutation) or bionics (see below).
+Many of the superhumans on Earth owe their powers to the metagene, a genetic feature which enables the development of superpowers.
+Others owe their powers to magic, genetic manipulation or mutation, or bionics (see below).
 A large power gap resides between most superheroes and civilians.
-Still others owe their powers to not being human at all (see races, below).
-There are also superheroes and supervillains who possess no superhuman powers at all (for example Batman, Robin, Green Arrow or Speedy), but rival their effectiveness with specialized equipment or "to the absolute limit of human potential" training in special skills, such as martial arts.
+Still others owe their powers to alien physiology.
+There are also superheroes and supervillains who possess no superhuman powers at all, but rival their effectiveness with specialized equipment or "to the absolute limit of human potential" training in special skills, such as martial arts.

 The humans first began using costumed identities to fight or commit crime during the 1930s.
-The first superheroes included characters like the Crimson Avenger and The Sandman.
+The first superheroes included characters like the Crimson Avenger and Sandman.
 In November 1940, the first superhero team, the Justice Society of America, was formed.
-During World War II, all of America's heroes were banded together as the All-Star Squadron to protect the United States from the Axis powers.
-However, due to a magical spell cast by Adolf Hitler (using the Spear of Destiny and the Holy Grail) the most powerful heroes were unable to enter Axis-held territories, leaving the offensive portion of the war to be fought mainly by normal humans such as Sgt.
-Rock while the superheroes participated in defensive activities in Allied territories.
+During World War II, the United States' heroes banded together as the All-Star Squadron to protect the United States from the Axis powers.
+A magical spell cast by Adolf Hitler left many heroes were unable to enter Axis-held territories, leaving the offensive portion of the war to be fought mainly by normal humans such as Sgt.
+Rock, while the superheroes participated in defensive activities in Allied territories.
 After the war, under pressure from the paranoid Committee on Un-American Activities, the JSA disbanded.
-While many types of heroes were active afterwards (mainly non-costumed, such as the Challengers of the Unknown or Detective Chimp), it was not until Superman's public debut that a new generation of costumed heroes became active.
+While many types of heroes were active afterwards, mainly non-costumed, it was not until Superman's public debut that a new generation of costumed heroes became active.
 Soon after, the Justice League of America was formed, and they have remained Earth's preeminent superhero team; most DC heroes (such as the Teen Titans) have either belonged to the League at some point, or have connections to it.

-As a general rule, being a superhero does not require powers anywhere near omnipotence.
-Furthermore, even major heroes and cosmic entities have distinct vulnerabilities, such as: Superman's weaknesses to magic, kryptonite, and red sunlight; Green Lantern's initial problems with wood or the color yellow (which have since been largely overcome); or Batman's lack of superhuman powers, which he supplements with keen intellect, constant training, and specialized technology.